-Anna Bond joined Fieldfisher as a Partner in 2017, and leads the firm's dedicated Court of Protection team.
-She has specialised exclusively in Court of Protection work for over ten years and has considerable experience of managing complex deputyships and personal injury trusts for adults and children.
-Many of Anna's clients have sustained serious brain injuries as a result of catastrophic accidents or birth trauma and have received substantial damages awards which need to be managed carefully in order to meet their lifetime needs.
+I joined Fieldfisher as a Partner in 2017, and lead the firm's dedicated Court of Protection team.
+I have specialised exclusively in Court of Protection work for over ten years and have considerable experience of managing complex deputyships and personal injury trusts for adults and children.
+Many of my clients have sustained serious brain injuries as a result of catastrophic accidents or birth trauma and have received substantial damages awards which need to be managed carefully in order to meet their lifetime needs.

 - Acting as a professional deputy and trustee